Open class dates available VIEW SCHEDULE

 Ed Rideout has been involved with the electrical field in many ways for nearly 54 years.
 His electrical experience started when he was just out of vocational school and was hired as the sole electrician at a local fish plant in charge of six fishing trawlers, a power house and a fish plant facility.
 In 1975 Ed went on to work with Nova Scotia Power, first as an apprentice electrician in a generating...

-• Dan Brown, Suncor
+• Garry Tompkins, Suncor

 See Edward Rideout CV